jenkinsci/parameterized-trigger-plugin/README.md

 You can add multiple configurations: each has a list of projects to trigger, a condition for when to trigger them (based on the result of the current build), and a parameters section.

-There is also a Parameterized Remote Trigger Plugin in case you want to trigger a build on a different/remote Jenkins Master.
+There is also a Parameterized Remote Trigger Plugin in case you want to trigger a build on a different/remote Jenkins Controller.

 The parameters section can contain a combination of one or more of the following: